Liuphillip/Liuphillip.github.io/README.md

 ### Pong

 Using C++ and the SFML graphics library I created the classic Pong game.
 The program uses object oriented programming.

+The code for the project can be found [here](https://github.com/Liuphillip/Pong)

 I really like using Markdown.